 Councilmember Medina asked for clarification on the length of the Lease Agreement with Zachry Hospitality.
 Mrs. Houston reported that the Lease Agreement was for 97 years and mirrored the Agreement entered into with the Hemisfair Park Public Facilities Corporation.
 She noted that the Contract was for one 50-year Term and included four 10-year extensions and one 7-year extension.
 Mr. Gonzalez highlighted the need for the Project to be financially sound which required a Long Term Lease Agreement.
-Councilmember Medina asked for additional information regarding events to the offered at the Park.
+Councilmember Medina asked for additional information regarding events to be offered at the Park.
 Mr. Gonzalez replied that the Lawn Space was designed like an Amphitheater which could fit a standing crowd of 10,000 or more people with other areas of the Park accommodating smaller events.
 He reported that over 500 events were planned for 2017.
 Councilmember Medina asked of wages to be paid to Employees of the Boutique Hotel.
 Mrs. Houston responded that the RFP did not include wage requirements as the Hotel Operator had not been selected.
 She provided an overview of RFP Requirements to include identifying Mixed-Use Development Opportunities on 5 acres of parcels and creating Design Guidelines.
 Mr. Gonzalez noted that the City could incorporate wage requirements and SBEDA Language in future Construction RFPs.
 He stated that Housing Units would be leased at Market Rates and that Zachry was not receiving any incentives from the City for said Project.
-Councilmember Medina expressed his desire for future Contracts to include wage requirements.
+Councilmember Medina expressed his desire for future RFPs to include wage requirements.

 Councilmember Saldaña highlighted the History of the Park and noted that Yanaguana Garden Improvements served as a catalyst for future Park Development.
-Mr. Gonzalez spoke of financial challenges encountered in making the Park more attractive to families.
-He reported that HPARC created the Hemisfair Conservancy with the intent of raising funds to continue development efforts and bridge funding gaps.
-Councilmember Saldaña spoke in support of HPARC being self-sustaining, maintaining private partnerships, for designing a Park that balanced Business and Residential Components, and for including the Community in the Process.
+Mr. Gonzalez reported that HPARC created the Hemisfair Conservancy with the intent of raising funds to continue development efforts and bridge funding gaps.
+Councilmember Saldaña spoke in support of HPARC being self-sustaining, maintaining private partnerships, for designing a Park that balanced Business and Residential Components, and including the Community in the Process.
 He requested that future Contracts include SBEDA Language and asked that P-3 Guidelines incorporate the requirement to hire Local Construction Companies and Residents.
-Mrs. Houston noted that one of the benefits of selecting a Local Company to manage Hotel Operations was the ability to encourage the hiring of Local She highlighted Projects completed by Zachry in which SBEDA Goals Sub-Contractors.
-Councilmember Saldaña requested that Members of the Council consider were exceeded. amending P-3 Guidelines to incorporate Employee Benefits, Wage Requirements, and Union Representation.
-At the request of Councilmember Saldaña, Mr. Segovia clarified that under the current Process; HPARC was delegated the authority of Monitoring Lease Agreement Compliance and periodically Reporting to Council.
+Mrs. Houston noted that one of the benefits of selecting a Local Company to manage Hotel Operations was the ability to encourage the hiring of Local Sub-Contractors.
+Councilmember Saldaña requested that Members of the Council consider amending P-3 Guidelines incorporate Employee Benefits, Wage Requirements, to and At the request of Councilmember Saldaña, Mr. Segovia clarified that under Representation. the current Process; HPARC was delegated the authority of Monitoring Lease Agreement Compliance and periodically Reporting to Council.
 He stated that additional research was required to determine how the Process could be changed to give more oversight and control to the Mayor and Council.

 Councilmember Saldaña expressed concern with an Appointed Board making decisions.
 Mrs. Houston clarified that Members of the HPARC Board consisted of City Staff and 11 individuals appointed by the Mayor and Council.
 She noted that Councilmember Treviño served as a Council Liaison.
 Councilmember Saldaña suggested a Hybrid Model of representation consisting of Elected Officials, City Staff, and Appointees and that P-3 Governance Policy Guidelines be developed to address Council Involvement in the decision-making process.

 Councilmember Warrick spoke in support of the Items and noted that Employees were very satisfied with compensation received and working conditions.